ciaskious/new_HC_blog/content/post/day30.md

 Although I have used class extensions before, sometimes is good to get back to things and pay attention to the detail.
 Although I didn't get something super new on the topic, somehow I feel like I am finally getting the point of "functional" and "immutability", and really understanding more on data structures; what opened my eyes was ``persistent data structures``, which were referred as the _cornerstone of scaling functional programming_ in the video.
 And what really made my day, was this [video](https://www.youtube.com/watch?v=Wo0qiGPSV-s) on tries.
 But first things first...

-### What are tries?
+### Persistent?
+What are tries?
 Why do we care about immutability?
 How many times a day do pandas poop?

-I want to avoid the "google-theoritical" stuff:
+I want to avoid the "googlish-theoritical" stuff, so:

+* A data structure is **persistent** if, when changed, can still preserve its previous version *brain exploded*

-* A trie ( pronounce like try) is a persistent, concurrent, tree-like data structure.
-It is used
+* A trie ( pronounced like _try_) is a persistent, concurrent, tree-like data structure.

-* At a first glance, the trie looks like a hash table
-*
+* They can be used for efficient information re **trie** val and common use case are dictionaries for predictive text (e.g. google search).

+* ``Tries vs Hash Tables:`` They need no hash function, so no key collisions.
+Every key is unique as every path to a value is unique.
+  But it comes with a price -> sometimes search can get slow.

 And last but not least...
 Pandas can poop up to 40 times a day **#factOfTheDay**

-I tried a lot to verbalize it and here it is:
-`` ``
+I know that this is not a fascinating post on tries, but I am still trieng...  😅

 [Song of the day] (https://www.youtube.com/watch?v=yTCDVfMz15M)